What NOT to Do When Being Bullied at Work

-I was new to the system, and therefore had not built up any alliances of my own.
+I was new to the job and had not built up any alliances of my own.
 This is one of the hazards of being new and a reason why new employees are especially vulnerable to workplace bullying.

 Asking for help can be problematic, too.
-You don't always know if they will be willing to stand up for you.
-Sometimes HR departments are part of the problem.
+You don't always know if others will be willing to stand up for you.
+Sometimes, HR departments are part of the problem.
 If someone in HR tells you that you don't have a case, don't take their word for it because maybe they are not knowledgeable, are afraid to cause waves, or are a part of the problem.
 Try consulting someone else.

-But whatever you do, get help as soon as you realize that it really is happening.
-In this situation, waiting does not benefit.
+But whatever you do, get help as soon as you realize what is happening.
+In this situation, waiting does not help you at all.
 You need to bolster your strength by getting support while you still have your confidence left.
 After continued harassment, it is harder to reach out.

 I Was Told I Had No Recourse

 In my case, I reached out to my union and was told that I had no recourse.
-Later on, I talked to that same union, but a different individual, and he said that the first person was incorrect.
+Later on, I talked a different individual at the same union and found out that first person had been incorrect.
 I lost valuable time and did not get the help I needed.

-I did finally reach out to several people, but by that time, I was emotionally worn down, and not documented enough to prove everything.
+I did finally reach out to several people, but by that time, I was emotionally worn down.
 Reaching out sooner could have made things a lot better for me.

-When a person goes through the experience of workplace harassment, it is very emotionally taxing.
-A person can feel confusion, high stress, doubt, anger and helplessness.
+Workplace harassment is very emotionally taxing.
+A person can feel confused, stressed, doubtful, angry, and helpless.
 To deal with this power keg of emotions, it is extremely important to take care of yourself even more than you usually do.

 10. Don't Stay Too Long

 The decision of whether or not to stay in a harassment situation is a very personal one.
-If you are willing to stay and fight it in whatever way that is advisable, then perhaps you will be able to make a difference with your actions.
-You can't change the bully himself, but you may be able to shine some truth into what is happening, and help stop it from happening to other people.
+If you are willing to stay and fight, then perhaps you will be able to make a difference with your actions.
+You can't change the bully himself, but you may be able to shine some truth into what is happening and help stop it from happening to other people.

 If the situation is getting to you, though, don't stay too long.
-Your health and well-being is more important than money.
+Your health and well-being are more important than money.
 Don't let yourself get so beaten down that you lose your confidence for the next job.
 This is your decision, but listen to what your body is telling you.
-If you are always stressed, with no relief, your body may be telling you that it's time to move on.
+If you are always stressed, your body may be telling you that it's time to move on.

 In my case, I chose to leave the situation.
 I could have stayed and tried to change things, but I found the emotional toil had been too high.
 I needed to get out and to recuperate.

-Whatever you decide, please know that it is possible to get over the trauma that can occur from workplace bullying, and feel good again.
-And I think it is comforting to know that you are not alone, by any measure.
-I think the more we all start to talk about this travesty that happens daily in our workplaces, the better off we will be.
+Whatever you decide, please know that it is possible to get over the trauma that can occur from workplace bullying and feel good again.
+The more we talk about this travesty that happens daily in our workplaces, the better off we all will be.

 © 2012 Sharilee Swaity